solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 3) The additional `210m - 10m = 200m` per hour were created by using the rare material *lion meat*.
 Therefore the true value of lion meat is `200m/10k = 20k`.
 Going back to the vendor scenario, `20k` is the maximum price we would pay for *lion meat* at the vendor.
 If we paid any more, there would be no point in cooking hamburgs over vinegar (cooking EXP aside).
 I'll explain the process of calculating the true value in the next section in more detail.

+Keep in mind that this way of calculating the true value is only valid for mats that aren't available on the market in sufficient quantity.
+Items that can be bought on the market have their value capped at the market price.

 Also note that the true value of rare mats is subjective.
 It depends on your mastery, the recipes you can make and market prices.

 # 3) How to calculate the true value of a rare mat in a recipe?